-Mariah Carey’s Reality Show ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings An Bad Timing?
+Mariah Carey’s Reality Show, ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings And Bad Timing?

 — Movies&TVAzCA.bot (@MoviesTVAzCA) May 5, 2017

-Although Carey is not giving fans another season of the docuseries, reports have been made that Mariah will film another glimpse into her touring life in upcoming months, as Jezebel notes, and will take to focusing on her wardrobe and her relationships.
+Although Carey is not giving fans another season of the docuseries, reports have been made that Mariah will film another glimpse into her touring life in upcoming months, as Jezebel notes, and it will focus on her wardrobe and her relationships.
 Such claims have yet to be verified by the star or her reps.

 [Featured Image By Alberto E. Rodriguez / Getty Images]